AntonioND/gbt-player/README.md

 Changelog
 ---------

+- Version 2.1.1 (2015/4/7)
+ - Simplified GBDK example because it was confusing a lot of people...

 - Version 2.1.0 (2014/5/24)
  - Fixed arpeggio effect.
 Now it keeps looping until tick = 0 (previously it only looped once).
 Loops 3 steps, not 4.